Fear of terrorist groups and militias is the most common reason given by Iraqis applying for protection in Norway.

 We have a few applicants from the provinces of Anbar, Ninewa, Kirkuk, Salah al-Din and Diyala.
 Some areas inside these provinces are more dangerous than others.
 ISIS did previously control some areas within the centrally located provinces, but not anymore.
 The fact that ISIS were previously in control does not mean that persons from these areas cannot return today.
 In each individual case, UNE makes an assessment of whether or not return is safe.

 We rarely grant protection in cases where the UDI has rejected an application.
-We reverse decisions in a small number of cases because we believe that the applicant cannot obtain protection elsewhere in their home country.
+In a few instances, UNE overturns previous refusals because we believe the applicant needs protection and cannot obtain it elsewhere in their home country.
+Each case is assessed individually, and there are various reasons why UNE determines that a person requires protection.

 Sometimes, we grant a permit on grounds of strong humanitarian considerations, normally children’s attachment to Norway.